Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 Worth Adding Full Glass Coverage Possibly Strongly recommended

 This is one of the strongest arguments for adding a full glass endorsement if your vehicle has ADAS features.
-A $100/year endorsement that eliminates a $1,500 deductible-subject claim is a much easier math problem.
-Understanding the full scope of full coverage car insurance can help you assess where glass coverage fits into your overall protection.
+A few dollars a month that eliminates a $1,500 deductible-subject claim is a much easier math problem.

 If your car was manufactured after 2018, check whether your windshield contains ADAS sensors before your next glass claim.
 Many drivers don't realize their replacement cost is 3–5x higher than they expect — and that full glass coverage could save them $1,000+ in a single claim.